marcusstenbeck/marcusstenbeck.github.io/_posts/2014-03-02-a-wild-jekyll-appears.markdown

 categories: jekyll update
 ---

 Years ago, choosing a blogging platform was easy – point the browser to [Blogger][blogger] and then go to town (Google is seemingly trying to cram it into their all-you-can-eat-buffét now).
 That was it.
 Nowadays – completely different.
 Selection has gone through the roof.
-Expecially if you're a developer/geek.
+Especially if you're a developer/geek.
 It's not uncommon to be distracted by the weekly new contender.
 Oh, geez.

 In an attempt to simplify most things in my life I'm switching blogging platform.
 Not that there was a lot of writing going on.
 I'll change that.
 Promise.
 A man can dream, am I right?